 This Almond Milk Rice Pudding is an easy Middle-Eastern dessert recipe that is dairy-free, egg-free and gluten-free.
 This creamy rice pudding recipe makes a great low calorie dessert that is suitable for vegans.
-Also makes for a great make ahead breakfast!
+Almond milk pudding also makes for a great make ahead breakfast!

 The Mediterranean diet is all about eating plant-based foods, such as fruits, vegetables, whole grains, legumes and nuts.
 And it’s evident with popular dishes like fattoush, hummus and grape leaves.
 If you’re looking for something on the sweet side, this almond milk rice pudding is your answer!

 There are many variations of rice pudding made all over the world and it most likely originated in China or India.
 It’s pretty similar all over the world, but each region may add its own authentic twist.
 In Lebanon, where my parents are from, we add rose water to the mix to give it a unique fragrant taste.